 There are four wilderness campsites on the way to Sykes Hot Springs along the Pine Ridge Trail (also listed here).
 The first is Ventana Camp (over 4 miles from the trailhead), the second is Terrace Creek Camp (5 miles from the trailhead), the third is Barlow Flat Camp (7 miles from the trailhead), and the fourth is Sykes Camp (9 miles from the trailhead).
 Sykes Camp is the most popular and visited campsite because it is located next to the hot springs.
 It has seven sites.
 However, if it’s a busy time, the Barlow Flat Camp has the most available sites.
 You can also stay beyond the hot springs at a fifth campground, Redwood Camp (12 miles from the trailhead).

 You cannot make a reservation at the campsites, so this is first come, first served.
 Parking fees are per day at Big Sur Station, but the wilderness camping itself is free.
 There is no water, you’ll need to poop in the woods and take out your trash.
 Campfires and camp stoves are prohibited so you won’t be able to cook.

 If the backcountry campgrounds are full, you can stay at nearby campgrounds in Big Sur.
 However, most of these are so popular you’ll need to reserve months in advance, even if you’re camping there during the off-season.
 For instance, Pfeiffer Big Sur Campground is a delightful state park, but you’ll want to plan your summer trip in January.

-If you’re looking at more available camping options, you can stay at the nearby Hyatt-owned Ventana Campground starting at $80 a night or Saddle Mountain Ranch, a private campground in Carmel starting at $60 a night.
+If you’re looking at more available camping options, you can stay at the nearby Hyatt-owned Ventana Campground or Saddle Mountain Ranch, a private campground in Carmel.
 There are restaurants and cafes on Highway 1.